rgw3d/PiQuadcopter/README.md

   netmask 255.255.255.0
   gateway 192.168.10.1
 ```
+- You need to ensure `wlan0` and `hostapd.conf` are correct. check the troubleshooting seciton for more information
 - To setup the network and run the server, run `PiQuadcopter.sh`
   - The above file contains what is needed to startup the hosted network, and will run the websocket server

+## Troubleshooting

+- To find your wireless interface, run `ifconfig`
+- To find your USB device, run `dmesg | grep ttyUSB`  and look for what number it is
+  - Once you find your device, you will need to edit line 4 of `configure_port.c` within `cMultiWii` to reflect the proper device.
+- If your wireless interface is not `wlan0`, then you will have to change it in your `interfaces` file, and in `hostapd.conf`
+- Check `/etc/hostapd/hostapd.conf` for hostapd configurations, and make sure they are correct